qiuggv/fanyimao/README.md

 fanyimao
 ========

-It's a tools for translating english to chinese and collecting new words, support web and android terminal
+It's a tool for translating english to chinese and collecting new words, support web and android terminal